plicatec on the subject of data

-2. legal basis for data processing
+2. Legal basis for data processing The

-3. purpose of data processing
+3. Purpose of data processing

-4. duration of storage
+4. Duration of storage

-In the event that IP addresses are stored in log files:
+If IP addresses are stored in log files:

-5. possibility of objection and elimination
+5. Possibility of objection and elimination

-The collection of data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
+The collection of the data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
 Consequently, there is no possibility of objection on the part of the user.

-- description and scope of data processing
+1. Description and scope of data processing

-(1) The IP address of the user
+- (1) The IP address of the user

-(2) Date and time of registration
+- (2) Date and time of registration

 As part of the registration process, the user’s consent to the processing of this data is obtained.

-(2) Legal basis for data processing
+2. Legal basis for data

-- purpose of data processing
+3. Purpose of data processing

-- duration of storage
+4. Duration of storage

 The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.

-- possibility of objection and elimination
+5. Possibility of objection and elimination

-- contact form and e-mail contact
+VI.
+Contact form and e-mail contact

-1 Description and scope of data processing
+1. Description and scope of data processing

 At the time the message is sent, the following data is also stored:

-(1) The IP address of the user
+- (1) The IP address of the user

-(2) Date and time of registration
+- (2) Date and time of registration

-- legal basis for data processing
+2. Legal basis for data

-- purpose of the data processing
+3. Purpose of data processing

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

-- duration of storage
+4. Duration of storage

 The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.